Dominick Muermans

 Dominick Muermans (born 17 July 1984 in Geleen, Netherlands) is a Dutch former racing driver.

-Dominick raced full-time in the Atlantic Championship in the 2008 season.
+Muermans raced full-time in the Atlantic Championship in the 2008 season.

-Since 2008, he has raced in the Superleague Formula, in the 2008 season he raced for Al Ain in the Italian round and in the 2009 season he was driver for PSV Eindhoven in the first half of the season before being replaced by Carlo van Dam.
+In 2008, Muermans raced in the Superleague Formula, in the 2008 season, he raced for Al Ain in the Italian round and in the 2009 season, he was driver for PSV Eindhoven in the first half of the season before being replaced by Carlo van Dam.

+Muermans has not raced professionally since 2009.